Forestry in Argentina: Law Number 13,272

 This law is intended to conserve the forests, prohibit deforestation, and the irrational use of forestry products.
 It also specifies that any investment project carried out in natural forests needs to be approved by the Argentine government.

 Law Number 24,856

 This law oversees activities such as implementation of projects, restoration, maintenance, protection, and sustainable management of native forests.
 It also establishes rules for the commercialization of forestry products and non-forestry products from native forests.

 Law Number 25,089

 This law was implemented in January 1999 and is intended to increase land development by the Argentine forestry industry to 3 million hectares of cultivated forest in 10 years.
-It also establishes an inventory process for planted forests and it has provided for the establishment of agreements with international organizations that focus on development and technology transfer for this industry.
+It also establishes an inventory process for planted forests and has provided for the establishment of agreements with international organizations that focus on development and technology transfer for this industry.
 This law also provides tax benefits and economic support for Argentine and foreign investors.